Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 CEO at Nominet

-Russell Haworth is the CEO of Nominet, the UK’s national domain name registry, and has been involved in discussions on protecting digital rights during the pandemic.
+Russell Haworth is the CEO of Nominet, the UK’s national domain name registry.

 Sheetal Kumar